Maikash Akbarabadi: Education

 Muhammad Ali Shah sahib then pursued further intensive studies of logic, fiqh and Tasawwuf, where as his younger brother was admitted to Baptist Mission High School.
 His younger brother, Ahmed Ali Shah, passed with distinction in all the examinations and studied at St. John's College to obtain post-graduation in Persian and a law degree from Allahabad University.
 He got involved in the worldly affairs of looking after the family affair first as an advocate and then as judicial and Administrative officer in erstwhile state of Rajputana.
 Ahmed Ali Shah retired as Civil Supplies Commissioner from Rajasthan and moved to Aligarh as the Registrar of Jamia Urdu (Seeds of which were sown at his residence in Mewa Katra).
 Prof Has Jafri, his only son settled in Aligarh and was Pro-Vice Chancellor, Registrar and Controller of Aligarh Muslim University before moving to Ajmer as the Member Rajasthan Public Service Commission.

-Once there was a discussion with someone about Muawiyah.
-The person started defending and praising Muawiyah.
-In order to avoid controversy he ended up by praying that on the Day of Judgement he may be with Ali whereas the person who was having argument may be with Muawiyah.
-The concerned person felt annoyed but could not say anything as he was putting the two at par and amply displayed his wit.

-Meeting of the Socialist Forum took place at his house in the late 1930s.